This Content Was Last Updated on March 3, 2023 by Jessica Garbett

 Typical price for a simple formation is £120 + vat.

-We undertake our formations direct via Companies House; it is possible for someone to do this themselves; our charge is for our expertise in avoiding common pitfalls and difficulties.
+We undertake our formations via Companies House; it is possible for someone to do this themselves; our charge is for our expertise and experience in avoiding common pitfalls and difficulties.

 We can also assist in the formation of more specialist and bespoke corporate entities, and discuss their merit with you impartially, eg: